 MONTHLY CREDIT CARD STATEMENT

-A monthly credit card statement will be generated by the Bank of the Ozarks/First Bankcard and mailed to DeKalb Preparatory Academy.
-The statement will be provided to each cardholder by the credit card administrator.
+A. The statement will be provided to each cardholder by the credit card administrator.
 When the cardholder receives the statement, it must be reviewed and reconciled against the accountable documents retained from each transaction on the statement.
 The reconciled statements are to be signed by the cardholder and counter signed (verified) by the credit card administrator.
 If the credit card administrator is the cardholder, counter signed by the principal.

 VIOLATIONS OF POLICY